AI-SysBio/NoMaSS/README.md

 [3] Masuda, Naoki, and Luis EC Rocha.
 "A Gillespie algorithm for non-Markovian stochastic processes." *Siam Review 60.1* (2018): 95-115.

-[4] Xiaodong Cai.
-“Exact stochastic simulation of coupled chemical reactions with delays”. *The Journal of chemical physics 126.12* (2007).

-[5] David F Anderson.
+[4] David F Anderson.
 “A modified next reaction method for simulating chemical systems with time dependent propensities and delays”. *The Journal of chemical physics 127.21* (2007).